 Our discovery of Imp-dependent modulation of Myc levels adds another dimension of regulation allowing cell-intrinsic modulation of NB growth and division tailored to individual NBs.
-It has been shown that Brat, an RBP, translationally represses Myc in type II NB progeny cells (intermediate neural progenitors) to prevent formation of ectopic NBs (Bello et al., 2008; Betschinger et al., 2006; Boone and Doe, 2008; Bowman et al., 2008).
+It has been shown that Brat, an RBP, translationally represses Myc in type II NB progeny cells (intermediate neural progenitors) to prevent formation of ectopic NBs (Betschinger et al., 2006).
 Together these findings emphasise the importance of the complex network of RBPs that play crucial post-transcriptional roles to control growth and division in individual NBs and their progeny in brain development.